 The application must be initialed, signed, and dated by the applicant.
-An unsigned FSA-2001, FSA-2301, FSA-2314, or FSA-2330 will be considered an incomplete application.
+An unsigned --FSA-2001, FSA-2301, or FSA-2314 will be considered an incomplete application.

-Notes: FSA-2001, FSA-2314, or FSA-2330, with missing initials only, will not be considered incomplete; however, initials shall be obtained before loan closing.
+Notes: FSA-2001 or FSA-2314, with missing initials only, will not be considered-- incomplete; however, initials shall be obtained before loan closing.